barabr25/book-data-pipeline/README.md

 - Data visualization & dashboards
 - SQL data analysis

-Each folder represents a standalone project with its own code, data, and documentation.
+Each folder represents a standalone project with its own code and data.

 ## Projects